-After I finished the center I asked Todd what he though.
+After I finished the center I asked Todd what he thought.
 He hated the leaves too.
 He voiced what I was thinking, they looked like little pieces of bacon.

 I probably should have left the flower alone, but I decided to go over the color again.
 So I repeated the first 3 steps of coloring the petal.
 What’s interesting to me is how the flower can change looks depending on the angle and light.

 Here’s the photo of the flower is taken straight on